 Since the government-imposed ban on the use of asbestos in 1999, the construction industry has seen a widespread increase in demand for asbestos management and removal services.
-Building or demolition works have the potential to release asbestos fibres into the atmosphere, which can have catastrophic effects on health if the removal is not carried out in carefully controlled conditions.
+Building or demolition works have the potential to release asbestos fibres into the atmosphere, which can have catastrophic effects on health if the removal works are not carried out in carefully controlled conditions.
 As a result, qualified and licensed contractors are sought to ensure the safety of construction workers and members of the public.

 This highly regulated industry encompasses a wide range of services such as:

 - Consultancy – where asbestos removal projects are more complex, or of a larger scale, companies may source a consultant to provide guidance and advice.
 Consultants provide an extra level of reassurance that the works are being completed to the standard required.

 - Surveying – specialist asbestos surveyors are responsible for locating the presence and extent of any suspect asbestos containing materials (ACMs) in the building which could be damaged or disturbed during normal occupancy, refurbishment or demolition.